calanoue/GFIN_Data_Work/README.txt

 Find unique values for foreign keys and then replace text with integer id values following the below format country_id, item_id, element_id, unit_id, source_id, 1961, ..., 2010, ..., 2050

-Under GFIN_Data_Work:
+Under GFIN_Data_Work folder:
  - Create foreign key and main data tables:
    - Run create_all_data_db.py to create database with foreign key tables and data tables with references and indexes to foreign key tables. create_all_data_db uses sqlite_io.py to insert masked data into the database as <null> values.
 See FBS_ProdSTAT_PriceSTAT_TradeSTAT.db3 for an example of a finished product.
    - Add in indexes for all foreign key tables as well
      - CREATE INDEX country_index ON Country (country_id)
 	 - CREATE INDEX element_index ON Element (element_id)
 	 - CREATE INDEX item_index ON Item (item_id)